 John Bel Edwards, who is the Louisiana governor, also offered his condolences on Twitter, stating, "I am sorry to hear of the passing of Mr. Lawrence Brooks, America's oldest World War II veteran, and a proud Louisianan.
 I am thankful I had the chance to meet him and learn from his service."

 Rest in Peace Lawrence Brooks.
 Thank you for your service and all you gave to this countryhttps://t.co/4yQXC1QdQR

 — Ryan James Girdusky (@RyanGirdusky) January 5, 2022

 Brooks previously made headlines late last year after celebrating his birthday on September 12.

-"Happy 112th birthday to Mr. Lawrence Brooks, America's oldest living World War II veteran and a proud Louisianan," Louisiana Governor John Bel Edwards wrote on Twitter.
+"Happy 112th birthday to Mr. Lawrence Brooks, America's oldest living World War II veteran and a proud Louisianan," Louisiana Governor John Bel Edwards wrote on Twitter at the time of his birthday.
 "Mr. Brooks, the entire state of Louisiana thanks you for your service and we all wish you a joyous birthday."

 — John Bel Edwards (@LouisianaGov) September 12, 2021

 "We just thought there has to be some way that we can still celebrate him in a way that is safe but also gets more people involved," museum spokesperson Amber Mitchell told CNN in 2020.
 "If we aren't able to gather in ways that we're used to, we can always invent new ways to connect or rediscover old ways, like you would with a birthday card."